How to Stay Safe in Bear Country: Avoiding Bears at your Home or Cottage

 I have also heard stories about bears going after birdseed, when it was locked away and dozens of feet of the ground.
 I think they like the birdseed more than the birds!
 If you absolutely can't live without a birdfeeder, just make sure it doesn't come out until winter and goes back in the house before spring.

 As a gardener, composting can be a real benefit.
 In my research, I was not able to find a definitive answer to this question, but all sources agreed that compost should never contain any meat sources, and the smell should be kept down.
-This document from the government of British Columbia suggests using lime to keep the smell down.
+Another source suggests using lime to keep the smell down.
 Other sources also say that bears are adverse to bleach and pine, so sprinkling some bleach or pine cleaner can be real turn-off these furry creatures.
 In fact, I did go and sprinkle some bleach around the front of our deck the following evening.

 The agency also instructs homeowners to cut down the bush on their property, to interrupt the natural paths of the bear.
 In other words, make your home or cottage stand out as different from the rest of the forest!
 In the same vein, be sure to close any gate on your deck.
 Our gate was open, making it very easy for the bear to walk on.
 Sure, they can climb fences, but why make it easier for them?
 If they are not super-motivated (by smells) they might not bother to come, if you make it a bit harder.
 Bears are known to be pretty lazy.